Living With Compassion: A Super Power That Changes Everything

 But here’s the truth: compassion that excludes the self isn’t sustainable.
 It leads to burnout, resentment and disconnection.
 To live compassionately, we must begin within.

 Self-compassion isn’t indulgent.
 It’s essential.
-It helps us show up more authentically for others, with deeper presence and fewer conditions.
+It allows us to meet our own humanity with honesty rather than judgment, and from that place we show up more authentically for others, with greater presence and fewer conditions.

 What the Research Reveals